March is National Nutrition Month

 Sugar and artificial sweeteners can wreak havoc on your diet, sleep schedule and energy levels.
 While we know desserts and breakfast foods are high in sugar, we often neglect the sugar content in unsweetened foods like crackers, ready-to-eat snacks and pasta sauces.
 Make sure to look at the nutrition labels before consuming pre-packaged food, even if you don’t associate that food group with sugar!

-Finally, Meert suggests replacing high-sugar beverages with fruit-infused water and other reduced-sugar drinks.
-“It’s simple: Less than 10% of your daily calories should come from sugar,” Meert says.
+Finally, Johnston suggests replacing high-sugar beverages with fruit-infused water and other reduced-sugar drinks.
+“It’s simple: Less than 10% of your daily calories should come from sugar,” Johnston says.

 Aiming for Consistency